55 reasons to love Sweden

 You probably wonder, what on earth is this?
 Is this the Trojan horse?
 Well, not really.
 It’s called the Dala horse, and this particular one is situated in Avesta and measures a whopping 13 meter.
 All around Sweden, you’ll see smaller variants of this, and the Dala horse was from the beginning a wooden toy and decoration.
 It’s a classic symbol and souvenir.

 Lucia is a tradition that originates from Italy, but nowadays it’s one of our most celebrated days of the year.
-Check out the video below and see what to expect on December 13th.

 31. The Lynx